What is food rescue?

 I’m considering making a donation and want to know how my money will be used.

 Ninety-eight percent of every dollar we raise goes directly into our program.
-Table to Table has been awarded four-star status by Charity Navigator and is currently ranked the most efficient not for profit in the entire state of New Jersey.
-We have also earned the Guidestar Exchange Gold Level designation.
-Click on the logo to learn more:
+Table to Table has been awarded four-star status by Charity Navigator for the 7th consecutive year and is currently ranked one of the most efficient not-for-profits in the entire state of New Jersey.
+We have also earned the Guidestar Exchange Platinum Level designation.
+Click on the logos to learn more: